Appendix A — Statistics refresher

 Figure A.1: Coverage property of confidence intervals.

-It is trivial to create a confidence interval with high coverage, simply by assuming a wide interval.
-Therefore, a useful confidence interval must be compact and have high coverage.
+It is trivial to create a CI with high coverage, simply by assuming a wide interval.
+Therefore, a useful confidence interval must be both compact and have high coverage.

-Furthermore, there is a direct relationship between confidence intervals and statistical testing procedures.
+Finally, there is also a direct relationship between confidence intervals and statistical testing procedures.
 Specifically, a confidence interval can be interpreted as the set of parameter values that cannot be rejected.
+The complement \(1-\kappa\) is called the rejection probability.

 Symmetric normal confidence interval